mndillon/toki-pona-nanpa-linja-n/README.md

 0.5       → Nenin One Lun
 3.75      → Nesen One Mulun
 12.04     → Newatun One Ninan
-37.9      → Nesemun One Jen
+37.9      → Nesemun One Jon
 0.125     → Nenin One Watulun
-3.141592  → Nesen One Wanawan Ene Lujetun
+3.141592  → Nesen One Wanawan Ene Lujotun
 ```

 ---